tinusaur/guides/docs/identifying_resistors.md

-Identyfying the Value of a Resistor
+Identifying the Value of a Resistor
 ========
 A resistor is an electrical component that limits or regulates the flow of electrical current in an electronic circuit.
 Resistors can also be used to provide a specific voltage for an active device, for example an LED(light-emitting diode).
 The Tinosaur kit may contain more than one resistor, each having a different purpose.